Montachusett Public Health Network

-In 2019 the MPHN added two more towns to its network and now operates with thirteen (13) Health Departments from the Montachusett Region which meets quarterly and is committed to making the Montachusett Region the healthiest region in Massachusetts. .
+In 2019 the MPHN added two more towns to its Network and now operates with thirteen (13) Health Departments from the Montachusett Region which meets quarterly and is committed to making the Montachusett Region the healthiest region in Massachusetts. .
 Members of the MPHN consist of the Cities of Fitchburg, Leominster and Gardner and the towns of Athol, Clinton, Hubbardston, Phillipston, Princeton, Royalston, Sterling, Templeton, Westminster and Winchendon.
 The City of Fitchburg Health Department, is the lead and fiscal agent of the MPHN, which received a Public Health District Incentive Grant (PHDIG) totaling $325,000 in 2011 from the Massachusetts Department of Public Health and funded through the CDC National Public Health Improvement Initiative.
 The PHDIG program intended to permanently strengthen the local public health infrastructure in Massachusetts by taking maximum advantage of limited resources to protect population health, prevent injury and disease, and promote healthy behaviors through policy change and service delivery at the regional level.
-PHDIG Grant funds ran dry in 2015, but the MPHN continues to sustain itself to this day utilizing membership and services fees and has received over six million dollars in grants since its inception!
+PHDIG Grant funds ran dry in 2015, but the MPHN continues to sustain itself to this day utilizing membership and services fees and has received over eight million ($8,000,000) dollars in grants since its inception!

 Services provided by the MPHN include but are not limited to inspectional services such as housing, food establishment, and Title 5 inspections as well as nursing services such as communicable disease and food borne illness tracking investigations utilizing MAVEN (Massachusetts Virtual Epidemiologic Network) in member communities.
 Member communities select from the 'cafeteria style' services offered by the MPHN and sign a Inter-Municipal Agreement (IMA) and are invoiced for those services requested.